-The Board comprises a majority of independent Non-Executive Directors who, together with the Executive Directors, have extensive commercial experience and bring independence, accountability and judgement to the Board's deliberations to ensure maximum benefit to stakeholders including shareholders, customers, suppliers, employees, government regulators and members of the community where Qantas operates.
+The Board comprises a majority of independent Non-Executive Directors who, together with the Executive Director, have extensive commercial experience and bring independence, accountability and judgement to the Board's deliberations to ensure maximum benefit to stakeholders including shareholders, customers, suppliers, employees, government regulators and members of the community where Qantas operates.

 Board Committee Members

 - Audit Committee: Garry Hounsell (Chairman), Maxine Brenner, Jacqueline Hey and Barbara Ward

 - Nominations Committee: Leigh Clifford (Chairman), Richard Goodmanson, Garry Hounsell and Paul Rayner

 - Remuneration Committee: Paul Rayner (Chairman), Maxine Brenner and William Meaney

 - Safety, Health, Environment and Security Committee: Richard Goodmanson (Chairman), Alan Joyce, William Meaney and Barbara Ward

 Board Committee Charters